 3.1.1 The Futures Trust has a strategic leadership responsibility for our safeguarding arrangements.
-The senior board level lead role for safeguarding is Carol Blair.
-At School level the named governor for safeguarding is Lisa Gadsby.
+The Trust lead for safeguarding is Carol Blair.
+At School level the named governor for safeguarding is Mike Moseley

 Part 2 of Keeping Children Safe in Education (2023) sets out the responsibilities of governing bodies.
 As part of these overarching responsibilities the Governing Body and Trust will: